Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 > **Tip**: You can search/replace the word "secureacr" with something unique to make all the scripts unique.

-## 1. Create Network Infrastructure
+## 1. Create network infrastructure

 First set up a Resource Group with a Virtual Network.
 The VNet should have at least two subnets.
 One for the regional VNet integration and one for the private endpoints.
 The address-prefix size must be at least /28 for both subnets; small subnets can affect scaling limits and the number of private endpoints.
 Go with /24 for both subnets if you are not under constraints.